Harlem's Late Renaissance

 Bearden's consciousness of exile is personal as well, almost to the point of an "outsider" artist like Thornton Dial.
 Maybe it goes back to his move from Mecklenburg County, North Carolina, at just three years old.
 If anything, it increases with age and with his recognition as an artist.
 His work has more memorable images of strong women than of men, and he has more of them as he gets older.
 He also has more and more rural scenes, many named for his birthplace.
 In his very last work, softer washes and gentle recollections turn even the midtown Manhattan of his twenties into a garden.

 His consciousness of exile reflects Bearden's core empathy.
 It would resonate with many a European in exile as well, like Marc Chagall as a Jew.
-Jacob Lawrence depicted migration as a mass movement.
+Jacob Lawrence depicted migration as a mass movement and black men as builders.
 Bearden's collage fills in the gaps in history, and he sees people as particulars.
 At the same time, he sees an African American's tale of exile and return as the human condition.
 In the 1960s, he shows the return of the prodigal son.
 In the one classical theme in his retrospective, a series tells of the homecoming of Odysseus.

 All that jazz